ibm-cloud-architecture/vaccine-reefer-simulator/README.md

 To get the `value` you need, you can run `kubectl describe kafka -n kafka` and examine the listener address in the status section.

 Once you have updated your `app-deploy.yaml` to inject the environment variable, you can run `appsody deploy` to run your Quarkus application on Kubernetes.

+### Application deployment

+The application can be deployed to a remote OpenShift cluster by using the `appsody deploy` command:

+1. There are four required configuration elements for connectivity to IBM Event Streams (Kafka) prior to deployment:

+  - A `ConfigMap` named `kafka-brokers` **[Reference Link](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/backing-services/#event-streams-kafka-brokers_1)**
+  - A `ConfigMap` named `kafka-topics` **[Reference Link](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/backing-services/#event-streams-kafka-topics_1)**
+  - A `Secret` named `eventstreams-api-key` **[Reference Link](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/backing-services/#event-streams-api-key_1)**
+  - A `Secret` named `eventstreams-cert-pem` _(if connecting to an on-premise version of IBM Event Streams)_ **[Reference Link](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/backing-services/#event-streams-certificates)**

+## Usage

+Once deployed, you can access the Swagger-based REST API via the defined route and trigger the simulation controls.

+1. To determine the route, use the `oc get route reefer-simulator` command and go to the URL specified in the `HOST/PORT` field in your browser.
+2. From there, drill down into the `POST /control` section and click **Try it out!**.
+3. Enter any of the following options for the fields prepopulated in the `control` body:

+  - Container: `C01, C02, C03, C04`
+  - Product: `P01, P02, P03, P04`
+  - Simulation: `poweroff, temperature, co2sensor, o2sensor, normal`
+  - Number of records: A positive integer

+4. Click **Execute**

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.